troyraen/DM-in-Stars/_Paper/_sprintday_031220/main.md

 - isochrones look older primarily because they are at a lower luminosity at fixed age
 - then show plot of hottest Teff and L vs isochrone age

+- 1 sentence describing isochrones
+- Features to point out:
+    - leave MS at lower mass, luminosity -> look older
+    - convective hook
+    - explain the gaps in isochrone data
+- MS turnoff paragraph(s) and plots (Teff and/or L as fnc of isochrone age)

+- fig (tracks) show effects of ADM on the luminosity and temperature at the stellar surface.
+(Andrew's paragraph). intro L t param space.
+- in fig (isos) we show
+    - idea of iso being single age stellar pop track in this space. stars of same age but all diff masses. when observing stellar populations, fit isochrone to model.
+MS turn off feature (connected to previous section, MS lifetimes).
+Major feature used in fitting.
+Our models have a very diff prediction for it's location when high DM. plots show several isochrones at diff ages.
+    - L vs Teff for stellar population at a given age. observable analog. one individual track is called an isochrone. if you observe a stellar population that were all born at the same time it would follow a similar track.
+    - people fit isochrones to observations. wrong input template (from models) -> wrong age. with a lot of DM, fitting an isochrone, going to infer an older age.

 <!-- fe # Results -->